-Recently, there has been a growing interest in utilizing linear features instead of distinct points in various photogrammetric operations.
-Linear features are easier to extract than distinct points, especially in a digital environment (Kubik, 1991), and they can be extracted with sub-pixel accuracy.
-Moreover, linear features possess more semantic information, when compared to distinct points, regarding the object space as they in most of the cases represent object boundaries.
-As far as the camera calibration is concerned, it is much easier to establish a test field comprised of straight lines rather than establishing a traditional test field with numerous ground control points.
+Recently, there has been a growing interest in utilizing linear features instead of, or in addition to, distinct points in photogrammetry.
+This interest is motivated by the following reasons:

+- Linear features are easier to extract than distinct points, especially in a digital environment (Kubik, 1991). - It is hard to derive higher-level symbolic representation of the world from distinct points. - Linear features can be automatically extracted with subpixel accuracy. - As far as the camera calibration is concerned, it is much easier to establish a test field comprised of straight lines rather than establishing a traditional test field with numerous ground control points.

 Traditional analytical camera calibration through bundle adjustment requires a test field with numerous control points that have to be precisely surveyed prior to the calibration process.
 Establishing and maintaining such a test field is an expensive procedure that has to be conducted by professionals.
+The concept of frame camera calibration using straight line features is not new.
 Brown (1971) introduced plumb-line method that uses straight lines to derive radial and decentric lens distortions.
-The principle behind this method is that straight line in object space should project through a perfect lens as straight-line image.
+The principle behind this method is that straight lines in object space should project through a perfect lens as straight line image.
 Any variations from straightness in the image space are attributed to radial and decentric distortions.
 This method offers a rapid and practical procedure for computing lens distortion parameters.
 However, the results would be contaminated by uncorrected systematic errors in the comparator and uncompensated film deformations.
 Moreover, we still need to perform a separate calibration procedure for determining the camera constant and other systematic distortions such as affine deformations.
 Heuvel (1999b) proposed another approach for using straight lines to recover the Interior Orientation Parameters (IOP).
 This method can only be applied whenever we have imagery containing parallel and perpendicular lines.
 Similar to the plumb-line method, the radial lens distortion is estimated first.
 Then, the principal point coordinates and the focal length are determined later.

 Prior to incorporating straight lines in the bundle adjustment procedure, a decision should be made regarding how they would be represented in image and object space.
 Within most of the existing literature such as the work of Mulawa and Mikhail (1988), Tommaselli and Lugnani (1988), Ayache and Faugeras (1989), Tommaselli and Tozzi (1992), Habib (1998), Heuvel (1999a) and Tommaselli and Poz (1999), a straight line in the object space is defined as an infinite line using minimal representation with four degrees of freedom.
 Habib (1999) proposed an alternative approach for representing object space straight lines using two points (six-dimensional representation).
 Uniqueness and singularities are the primary reasons for choosing this representation.
 Since minimal representations of object space line as an infinite one have singularities, they would not represent all three-dimensional lines in object space.
 In addition, such a representation would require complicated algorithms for perspective transformation between object and image space, which would make it difficult to incorporate in existing bundle adjustment programs.
 In this research, we use two points to represent the straight lines in object space, as suggested by Habib (1999).
 Thus, the object space line segments would be well localized.
 On the other hand, image space lines will be represented as a sequence of 2-D points.
 This representation would allow us to incorporate various distortions at each point along the line.